shanmon110/lz/_pages/about.md

 **You are more than what you have become!**

-News
+📰 News
 ======

-03/04/2024 [Paper Sharing Session](https://www.bilibili.com/video/BV17T42127Wd?t=47.1) I gave a talk on *Dual Parameter-Efficient Fine-Tuning for Speaker Representation via Speaker Prompt Tuning and Adapters* at the paper share session of ICASSP 2024.
+03/04/2024 [Paper Sharing Session](https://www.bilibili.com/video/BV17T42127Wd?t=47.1) I gave a talk on **Dual Parameter-Efficient Fine-Tuning for Speaker Representation via Speaker Prompt Tuning and Adapters** at the paper share session of ICASSP 2024.

 08/12/2023 I gave a talk on **Maximal Speaker Separability via Robust Speaker Representation Learning**, National Conference on Man-Machine Speech Communication, NCMMSC2023, Soochow, China, Dec 2023